uaraven/semblance/README.md

 ### What is it? ###

-Semblance is an small Lisp machine written in Java and intended for embedding in Java applications.
+Semblance is an small Lisp machine written in Java and intended for embedding in Java.

 ### Features ###